agermanidis/SnapchatBot/README.md

 *(source at examples/storifierbot.py)*

 Takes all the snaps sent to it and adds them to its story.
 It can be used to collect responses from multiple people around a single theme, much like a Twitter hashtag.

+#### The Capture Bot (by [EthanBlackburn](https://github.com/EthanBlackburn))
+*(source at examples/capturebot.py)*

+Saves all snaps received to the current working directory.

 #### The Auto-Welcomer Bot
 *(source at examples/autowelcomebot.py)*